flipacholas/Architecture-of-consoles/articles/dreamcast.md

 ## Introduction

-The Dreamcast introduced many features that both game developers and console gamers could appreciate.
-While this was their last attempt to conquer the console market, some of the technologies which were pioneered in the Dreamcast carried on and into future mainstream devices.
+The Sega Dreamcast introduced many new features over its predecessor the [Saturn]({{< ref "sega-saturn" >}}) to appeal to both game developers and console gamers.
+While this was Sega's last attempt to conquer the console market, some of the technologies which were pioneered in the Dreamcast carried on and into future mainstream devices.

 ---

 ## CPU

 Unsurprisingly Sega again chose Hitachi to develop their CPU.
-If you've been reading the [previous article about the Sega Saturn]({{< ref "sega-saturn" >}}) then, lo and behold, I present you the next generation of SH processor called the **SH-4** running at a whopping 200 MHz.
+If you've been reading the [previous article about the Sega Saturn]({{< ref "sega-saturn" >}}) then, lo and behold, I present you the next generation of SH processor: the **SH-4** running at a whopping 200 MHz.

 So, what's actually interesting about this new CPU?